awsdocs/amazon-personalize-developer-guide/doc_source/bulk-data-import-step.md

 Specify the `datasetGroupArn` and set the `dataLocation` to the path to your Amazon S3 bucket where you stored the training data\.

 For the `roleArn`, specify the AWS Identity and Access Management \(IAM\) role that gives Amazon Personalize permissions to access your S3 bucket\.
-See [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
+See [Creating an IAM service role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.

 ```
 import boto3